 - Focal length: 39mm

 The Z7 is surprisingly good at selecting white balance.
-The Ice Light gives off a pure white light with a blue hue, and the camera had no problem picking up the right white balance.
+The Ice Light gives off a pure white light, and the camera had no problem picking up the right balance.

 Step 6: Wave

 There are techniques to moving the Ice Light around for best lighting, and I’m on the taller side, so for a car like this 911, it’s easy for me to hold the light above my head and aim it at the part of the car I’m lighting.
-If you can’t reach over the hood or roof, attach the light to a monopod or stand, or get on a ladder…anything it takes to get all angles.
+If you can’t reach over the hood or roof, attach the light to a stand or ladder.

-As a general rule, you don’t want to wave the light around in front of the camera’s line of sight, which will block it from taking the picture.
+As a rule, you don’t want to wave the light in front of the camera’s line of sight.
 Even if you’re moving in and out of frame, the camera will record that movement.
 Instead, stand off to one side (about 6-8ft) and wave the light around each section as needed.
-This distance will give you a softer light that covers more area without giving you hot spots or bad reflections from the Ice Light.
+This distance will give you a softer light that covers more area without giving you hot spots or bad reflections.

 Step 7: Brake and Headlights

-To get the effect of the red light on the wall, you just need to hit the brake pedal and take a pic, with the same exposure length as the other shots.
-Even if you don’t have a wall to reflect light onto, doing this step will still give you a soft red glow around the back of the car that adds to the drama of the image.
+To get the the red light, you need to hit the brake pedal and shoot with the same exposure.
+Even if you don’t have a wall, doing this will give you a red glow that adds drama.

 For headlights, you’ll need to lower your exposure time down to 2 seconds.
-I like to do a shot for parking lights and another for headlights, especially with modern cars, where so many have unique LED lighting elements.
+I like to do a shot for parking another for headlights, especially with modern cars.
+So many have unique LED lighting elements.

 To be continued…

-Next week, we’ll stay on this shot and review a few others from the series that have haze around them, and water under them for unique atmospheric effects.
+Next week, we’ll review a few others from the series that have haze and water for unique atmospheric effects.